swiftlang/swift/docs/StringDesign.rst

 Swift String Design
 ===================

 ..
-Admonition:: About This Document
+Admonition:: This Document
+   :class: note

-   1. It contains interactive HTML commentary that does not currently appear in printed output.
+   * contains interactive HTML commentary that does not currently appear in printed output.
 Hover your mouse over elements with a dotted pink underline to view the hidden commentary.

-   2. It represents the intended design of Swift strings, not their current implementation state.
+   * represents the intended design of Swift strings, not their current implementation state.

 .. contents::
    :depth: 3